Question about Onkyo TX-SR502 Receiver

 I have found the battery location.
 It is roughly on the opposite side of the pc board where the display is.
 It basically faces the heat sinks.
 It's one of those small watch sized batteries and is soldered but sticking off the pc board with 2 leads.
 I could see that there was some leakage and corrosion.
 I still have to figure out what needs to be dis-assembled to get access to it so I can unsolder the bad battery and replace it.
 This stupid little battery seems to need replacing every 6-8 years!
 When it dies, it seems to disable the preamp section from passing any signal giving the symptoms that the amps are dead.
 However, if you try to use the pre-outs to an external amp, nothing.
 So, my guess is it has something to do with the preamp section.
 Anyway, that will be my weekend project to try to get at the battery and replace it with "longer leads" so it will be easier to replace in 6 years when it dies again.
 Great design Onkyo!
 You dumb-*** weasels!!!!
 I hate when companies engineer things to break so you are likely to pay them to fix it.
 Not this time, "No soup for you!"

-a 6ya expert can help you resolve that issue over the phone in a minute or two.
+a 6ya Technician can help you resolve that issue over the phone in a minute or two.

-best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US.
+Best thing about this new service is that you are never placed on hold and get to talk to real repair professionals here in the US.

-click here to download the app (for users in the US for now) and get all the help you need.
+click here to Talk to a Technician (only for users in the US for now) and get all the help you need.